-Lately, basalts have been promoted as a possible storage medium for $CO_2$ that would be suitable for regions lacking sedimentary basins, such as the Pacific Northwest in the USA and the Deccan Plateau in India, but currently they appear unlikely to be suitable for $CO_2$ storage because of basalt's structure and properties (IPCC, 2005).
-Furthermore, if containment issues are resolved, basalts may be a candidate primarily for mineral storage, which generally operates on a very long time scale but in the case of basalts may operate much more quickly.
-Organic-rich shales have also been proposed for $CO_2$ storage because, in theory, they have storage potential due to their $CO_2$ adsorption properties.
-However, the storage volumes may be limited, and the very low permeability of shales precludes the injection of large volumes of $CO_2$ without jeopardizing storage integrity and security (IPCC, 2005).
+Lately, basalts have been promoted as a possible storage medium for CO2 that would be suitable for regions lacking sedimentary basins, such as the Pacific Northwest in the USA and the Deccan Plateau in India, but their suitability for CO2 storage still needs to be demonstrated (IPCC, 2005)3.
+If containment issues are resolved, basalts may be a candidate primarily for mineral storage, which generally operates on a very long time scale but in the case of basalts may operate much more quickly.
+Organic-rich shales have also been proposed for CO2 storage because, in theory, they have storage potential due to their CO2 adsorption properties.
+However, the storage volumes may be limited, and the very low permeability of shales precludes the injection of large volumes of CO2 without jeopardizing storage integrity and security (IPCC, 2005).
 Thus, the only geological media of any significant capacity on a global scale are, in ascending order of their size: coal beds, oil reservoirs, gas reservoirs and deep saline aquifers (IPCC, 2005).
-Consequently, this report focuses only on the development of definitions and standards that could be used for estimating the CO\2 storage capacity in unmineable coal beds, oil and gas reservoirs, and deep saline aquifers.
+Consequently, this report focuses only on the development of definitions and standards that could be used for estimating the CO2 storage capacity in unmineable coal beds, oil and gas reservoirs, and deep saline aquifers.
 The storage capacity of man-made caverns can be calculated easily from cavern geometry (volume), temperature and pressure.
-If $CO_2$ storage in other geological media proves technologically and economically feasible in the future, and if these media prove to have sufficient storage capacity, then the methodology needed to estimate their storage capacity will be determined at that time.
+If CO2 storage in other geological media proves technologically and economically feasible in the future, and if these media prove to have sufficient storage capacity, then the methodology needed to estimate their storage capacity will be determined at that time.